bobiasg/cfj-cognito-amplify/content/2_Lab_1_User_Pool_API_Authentication/26_Create_NextJs_App.md

 ```

 {{% notice note %}}
-For make some styles on app, I add more components and library.
-I can access code at .......
+For make some styles on app, I add more components and library. you can access code at https://github.com/bobiasg/cfj-cognito
 {{% /notice %}}